Cows feeding on farm banner image

 The SCIS has been a long time in the making!
 From idea to funding took about 2 years, with subsequent initial development funding for 6 months enabling us to co-design the service and platform requirements with local authorities and go through public procurement for the platform.

-We are currently (as of April 2025) starting Year Two of the programme.
 In Year One we recruited and trained a new team, developed a Scottish GHG inventory methodology and set up all 32 LAs on the ClimateView platform.
 We completed the Y1 User Journey training programme: designing and running 10 platform training workshops for over 100 local authority staff across all 32 local authorities.
 We also hosted Roadshow events in Edinburgh, Glasgow and Inverness with 75 local authority colleagues and elected members in attendance, where we met, discussed and ran in-person workshops covering various elements of the SCIS programme and ClimateView platform.

 During Y2, we are continuing to grow the team as we develop individual support plans for each local authority.
 We will also increase the number of teams engaged with the platform within local authorities, for example, running transport transition workshops or LHEES workshops with other council services.
 This engagement will include further user group meetings, tailored workshops and the creation of resources for our primary users, key sector areas and elected members.